 In the UK the NPISH sector includes:

-The UK National Accounts, The Blue Book: 2018 edition presents estimates for the households and NPISH sectors separately.
+For the first time, the UK National Accounts, The Blue Book: 2017 edition presents estimates for the households and NPISH sectors separately.
 To allow comparison with previous Blue Book publications, estimates for the combined households and NPISH sectors are also presented.

 Further information on sector classifications and classification decisions can be found in Economic statistics classifications.Nôl i'r tabl cynnwys